Azure/PSRule.Rules.Azure/docs/troubleshooting.md

   See [using templates][2] and [using Bicep source][3] for details on how to enable expansion.

 !!!
 Tip
-    You may be able to use `git mv` to change the case of a file if it is commited to the repository inorrectly.
+    You may be able to use `git mv` to change the case of a file if it is committed to the repository incorrectly.

   [5]: https://aka.ms/ps-rule/naming
   [6]: customization/enforce-custom-tags.md#binding-type